sadanandpai/javascript-code-challenges/contributing.md

 ### Contribution Guide
 - Feel free to contribute to this repo by raising the __pull request__
-- If you do not know to raise pull request, send an email with details to sadypai@gmail.com
+- If you do not know to raise a pull request, send an email with details to sadypai@gmail.com
 - Spelling mistakes, improvement of answers, code comments, rephrasing the questions / points, additional details, quality references and similar contributions are highly appreciated

 #### Question contribution